zenfish/ipmi/README.md

 garbage that appears to be misinterpreted), but who knows, I don't have enough systems to test.
 Anyway...  <a href="ipmi-get-ciphers.py">ipmi-get-ciphers.py</a>.

-If nothing else, useful for spotting Cipher0 systems, but there are interesting things out there.....
+If nothing else, useful for spotting Cipher0 systems (note - this merely points out ciphers that are supported - it doesn't mean that they're actually turned on), but there are interesting things out there.....

 <h4>Detection</h4>